TartanLlama/tartanllama.github.io/_drafts/colon-virtual-function.md

 title:      "void C::C::C::A::A::A::foo() - valid syntax monstrosity"
 category:   c++
 tags:
  - c++
 ---

 Here's an odd bit of C++ syntax for you.
-Say we have the following class structure:
+Say we have the following class hierarchy:

 {% highlight cpp %}
 class A {